ByteLegend/ByteLegend/docs/en/game-map-contributor-guide.md

 what we get in the game.
 The layers are stacked in the same order as in the game.

 To make changes, edit the tile layers in `Tiled`, save, then restart the local development server.
 Changes will be picked up and rebuilt automatically.
-Note that you may need to clear browser cache to force reload the updated js/css/images by:

-(Steps to clear chrome cache, for other browsers please consult the documentation accordingly):
-- Open DevTools window by selecting `More Tools` - `Developer Tools` in Chrome menu.
-- Right-click the refresh button and select `Empty Cache and Hard Reload`.

 ## Game Map Conventions